wheelroom/wheelroom/packages/boilerplate/docs/deploy.md

 ### Step 4 - Environment variables

-Like your local environment Netlify need to connect with Contentful.
-Make sure you add the following variables:
+Like your local Wheelroom project Netlify need to connect with Contentful.
+Make sure you add the following environment variables:
 ```
 CONTENTFUL_SPACE_ID
 CONTENTFUL_DELIVERY_TOKEN